 Dr. Rich teaches applied contemplative practices classes, academic courses, and collaborates on research conducted by the Stanford Prevention Research Center WELL Project.
-(Nancy can the word classes above link to the CBD website page called classes once the CBD site goes live?)

 Since 1983, Tia has been creatively offering members of the Stanford community health promoting experiences that incorporate the arts, contemplative practices, and scientific information about resilience, behavioral health and professional excellence.

 Tia helps people to compassionately connect with the challenges in their evolving lives and mindfully move through blocks to successfully enhance their physical, emotional and spiritual health.
 Tia offers validation, empathy, inspiration and practical physical, intellectual and emotional tools that develop professional and personal calm, compassionate competence.
 She helps people to build relationships with themselves, as well as with others.

 Daily, Tia looks forward to getting to know HIP participants and learning from their thoughtful questions and inspiring lives.
 She enjoys seeing what is unique and special in each person, and then creating individualized support and guidance.